QLab Director Norbert Linke discusses quantum technology at Quantum.Tech World 2026

 Navigating the Quantum Landscape

-• The Real Utility of NISQ: Addressing the current state of quantum hardware, Prof. Linke evaluated whether noisy intermediate-scale quantum (NISQ) devices are practically useful today, and outlined the distinct benefits organizations gain from early adoption and hands-on experimentation.
+- The Utility of NISQ: Addressing the current state of quantum hardware, Prof. Linke evaluated whether noisy intermediate-scale quantum (NISQ) devices are practically useful today, highlighting their use as essential to scaling future quantum processors and training the quantum workforce of the future.

 A Broader Look at Enterprise Readiness